Xilinx/mlir-aie/AIEVecOps.md

 Xilinx-specific multiply operation that multiplies two 1-D vectors.
 The vector sizes are at least 256 bits, and the left operand vector is at least twice the size of right operand vector.
-The lhs and rhs are 8/16/32 bits, and result is a 48-bit or 80-bit accumulator.
+For integers, the lhs and rhs are 8/16/32 bits, and result is a 48-bit or 80-bit accumulator.
 `$result = `$lhs * $rhs`.

 Interfaces: NoSideEffect (MemoryEffectOpInterface)